andrew3314/slate-with-pages/package/readme.md

 // then use it as a normal plugin const editor = withPages(createEditor(), {
-    pageTypeName: 'the name of the node type that will represent your page',
+    pageTypeName: 'node type', //custom node type that will represent your page node
-    emptyPage: Element // see [1] below
+    emptyPage: Element //see [1] below
 })
 ```